ZouJun/estimate_distance/README.md

 ## Usage

-Before you get the distance between two points, you must pass the detailed address of two points as a parameter.
+#Before you get the distance between two points, you must pass the detailed address of two points as a parameter.

+#For example: EstimateDistance.direct_calculate_distance(former_address,latter_address)

+#Then,you can get the distance between two points

+## Update(version 0.0.2)
+Version one, the gem is used only 6000 times a day.
+In order to enhance the number of use。

+Version two, the user can go to the Baidu Developer Center to apply for their own ak key, and then use the corresponding gem method to complete your work。

+As with version one, you can choose to pass in ak or not.

 For example: EstimateDistance.direct_calculate_distance(former_address,latter_address)
+OR EstimateDistance.direct_calculate_distance(former_address,latter_address,your_ak)

 Then,you can get the distance between two points